Refinancing Your Home Loan: A Beginner's Guide

 What is refinancing and how does it work?

 “Residential mortgage refinancing is basically the transaction of replacing your current mortgage(s) with a new mortgage usually for a lower rate/payment and even a lower term in some cases—there must be a net tangible benefit to the borrower," says Laudicina.
 It's possible to “cash out" when you refinance, which could be applied to various expenses, such as home renovations, college tuition or paying off higher interest debt, such as credit card debt.
 The good news, which is a real benefit to homeowners, is that home equity loans generally have much lower interest rates than credit cards.
 There can be fees associated with the loan, similar to when you got your first mortgage.
 Some of these fees include an appraisal fee, inspection fee, attorney fee, homeowner's insurance and assorted other fees.
 Some lenders offer “no-fee" refinancing, but the interest rates are generally higher.
-(With Discover Home Loans, borrowers can enjoy a mortgage refinance with zero fees charged at closing and fixed rates starting at 3.99% APR*.)
+(With Discover Home Loans, borrowers can enjoy a mortgage refinance with zero fees charged at closing and fixed rates from 3.99% - 11.99% APR*.)

 Before you get started in your refinancing journey, check if your current mortgage has a prepayment penalty for paying off the loan early.
 “The borrower should always do some shopping for comparative offers based apples-to-apples scenarios," says Laudicina.